jimka2001/lisp-types/lisp-types/README.md

 3. OR never has fewer than 2 operands
 4. AND never has fewer than 2 operands.

+* `bdd-reduce-lisp-type` -- simplfy the type specifier by converting it to a bdd and then deserializing via `BDD-TO-DNF`

 ### Type API using BDDs